Gauthami25/Gauthami25.github.io/_projects/social-media copy.md

 Users can quickly identify the most popular tracks in terms of streams.

 **Deneb Chart with Daily Releases:**
-Presents a matrix or table showing the number of tracks released each day, organized by month.
+Presents a matrix/table showing the number of tracks released each day, organized by month.
 Users can analyze release patterns based on specific days and months.

-Overall, the dashboard provides a well-rounded view of your music dataset, allowing users to explore track details, understand musical features, track popularity, and analyze release patterns.
-The interactive elements, such as filters and slicers, enhance the user experience and enable deeper exploration of the data.
-Keep the dashboard updated with new data to ensure it remains a valuable tool for insights and analysis.